usask-rc/ansible-ec2-al2023/README.md

 If all goes well the Ansible output should not contain any red text.

+#### ansible.cfg

+This repo contains a file `ansible.cfg` that sets some ssh properties for ansible.
+This is not normally needed, however Ubuntu under WSL behaves in a similar fashion to running Ansible [within a Docker container](https://github.com/semaphoreui/semaphore/issues/309#issuecomment-432515181).

+#### ssh-agent

-Note: if you are trying to get ssh agent working in WSL, the syntax is slightly different:
+If you are trying to get ssh agent working in Ubuntu under WSL, the syntax is slightly different than normal:
 ```
 eval `ssh-agent -s`
 ssh-add ~/.ssh/ec2sample
 ```